On the regularity of Dirac eigenfunctions: Regularity of the two-dimensional Dirac eigenfunctions

-The previous method applied to the smooth domains does not apply to polygons.
-Indeed, there does not exist a function $\phi \in H^1(\Omega) $ such that $\Delta\phi \in L^2(\Omega)$ and $\phi = i(n_1+ i n_2)$ on the boundary of $\Omega$.
+The previous techniques applied to smooth domains are invalid for polygons.
+Indeed, there does not exist a function $\psi \in H^1(\Omega) $ such that $\Delta\psi \in L^2(\Omega)$ and $\psi = i(n_1+ i n_2)$ on the boundary of $\Omega$.
 To see it, let us for example consider the Dirac operator defined on a rectangle $OACD$, see Figure \ref{Fig}.
 We reformulate system \eqref{system}